zeek/zeek-docs/scripts/base/init-bare.bro.rst

    and not report missing segments for such connections.
    If this is enabled, then missing data at the end of connections may not be reported via :bro:see:`content_gap`.

-.. bro:id:: dns_resolver

-   :Type: :bro:type:`addr`
-   :Attributes: :bro:attr:`&redef`
-   :Default: ``::``

-   The address of the DNS resolver to use.
-If not changed from the unspecified address, ``[::]``, the first nameserver from /etc/resolv.conf gets used (IPv6 is currently only supported if set via this option, not when parsed from the file).

 .. bro:id:: dns_session_timeout